MohamedSabith97/Functional-Doc_HRM/New_Format.md

 > ## **[Travel Request:](#travel)**

-The Travel Request initiate in between the Travel Arrangements stage fo only employees, who requestd the travel arrangement from ARCO.
+The Travel Request will create and begins, When the employee request for the Travel Arrangement from ARCO in Leave Request and Employee Retirement Request.

+Travel Arrangements is applicable for Who on accommadation in Lodging.

 | [Requested](#requested-2) > [Travel Arrangements](#travel-arrangements-1) > [Approval](#approval-2) > [Payment](#payment-2) > [Complete](#complete-2) > [Hold](#hold-1) |